DSTX70/Gigster-Garage-MVP/replit.md

 ## Overview

-VSuite HQ is a comprehensive task management application built with a full-stack TypeScript architecture.
-The application follows the VSuite HQ brand guidelines with exact color specifications (Blue #007BFF, Black #000000, White #FFFFFF) and typography using Helvetica Neue Bold/Inter Bold for headings and Helvetica Neue Regular/Inter Regular for body text.
-The tagline "Simplified Workflow Hub" appears consistently throughout the application.
+VSuite HQ is a comprehensive time tracker and workflow management system built with a full-stack TypeScript architecture.
+The application has evolved to include Custom Fields, Workflow Automation, Team Collaboration, AI-powered content generation, and integrated Garage Assistant UI.
+The system follows the Garage Navy branding with primary colors including Garage Navy (#004C6D) and Ignition Teal (#0B1D3A) for consistent professional appearance.
+The application features an enhanced invoice builder with auto-fill functionality, streamlined workflow automation, and reliable AI content generation.
 The application provides a clean, intuitive interface for creating, managing, and tracking tasks with advanced features including priority levels, due dates, task assignments, notes, file attachments, URL links, and intelligent reminder notifications.
 It follows a monorepo structure with a React frontend, Express.js backend, and in-memory storage using a clean storage abstraction pattern.

 ## User Preferences